-People or a crowd can most certainly create a vibe, especially around Christmas and New Year when every one is in the holiday spirit so this Island gets really busy.
-If you have the intention of lying on one of those deserted white sand beaches just know everyone else has the same intentions.
-Phuket is not only a popular destination for its beauty but it is also very central to surrounding islands so hundreds of tours are running daily and it can get quiet congested.
+Crowds can most certainly create a vibe, especially around Christmas and New Year when every one is in the holiday spirit but the island gets really busy during this time too.
+If you have the intention of lying on one of the deserted white sand beaches or capturing the perfect Instagram photo, just know that everyone else has the same intention.
+Phuket is not only a popular destination for its stunning beaches but it’s also a very central location to surrounding islands.
+With hundreds of tours running daily and it can get quiet congested.

 If you avoid going between November and February you will experience more in a leisure-able way, queues will be far shorter, you will have a more personal experience and everything wont feel as commercialised.
-(You are on holiday after all and don’t want to feel like cattle being herded from place to place) It will be easier to explore as much of the islands as possible avoiding holiday season. (and it will be easier to get those holiday selfies without hundreds of tourists in the background)
+You are on holiday after all and don’t want to feel like you are rushed and herded from one place to another.
+It will be easier to explore as much of the islands as possible by avoiding holiday season.
+(It will be a lot easier to get those holiday selfies without hundreds of tourists in the background)

 There are many people who will take advantage of tourists, no matter what country you in.
-To be safe about choosing a tour, hiring a scooter or vehicle speak to your hostel or hotel.
-(They will always have referrals) If you hit the streets there are plenty options to hire pretty much any form of transport.
-(Even a Harley Davidson) It becomes quite risky because they require your passport for security and if something happens you will have to pay some outrages amount of money to get it back.
-I have read of some really bad horror stories.
+Be safe about choosing a tour and use a reputable company instead of a random guy selling unprofessional trips to unsuspecting tourist, alternatively speak to your hotel.
+If you hiring a scooter or vehicle it is best to speak to your hostel or hotel first.
+(They will always have referrals) or book a driver in advance if you need an airport pick up.
+If you hit the streets there are plenty options to hire pretty much any form of transport.
+(Even a Harley Davidson) However, hiring transport from road side locals becomes quite risky because they require your passport for security and if something happens you will have to pay some outrages amount of money to get it back.

 Valid drivers licence

 Being a prominently Buddhist country the Island has a few Buddhist Temples which are extraordinary to visit and highly recommend.
-Being on a tropical island you will probably spend most of the time in bikinis and shorts, however you cant walk into the temples dressed for the beach.
-It is a sign of disrespect and this has been their customs for generations.
-Ladies, it is very humid on the island but always pack a light weight throw or sarong in you bag to wrap around your legs or shoulders.
+Being on a tropical island you will probably spend most of the time in bikinis and shorts, however you can’t walk into the temples dressed for the beach.
+It is a sign of disrespect to their culture and customs that have been around for centuries.
+Ladies, it is very humid on the island but always pack a scarf or sarong in you bag to wrap around your legs or shoulders.
 Men, make sure you wear a shirt before entering the temples.
-This is a place of worship for devotees and monks, they gladly welcome visitors but please respect their customs!
+This is a place of worship for devotees and monks, they gladly welcome visitors but remember to respect their customs.

 The Big Buddha